 There are so many neighborhoods to choose from in New York City.
 How is a first-time visitor supposed to pick?
 If you don’t know the city well, I recommend staying in Midtown so you can easily get to all parts of the city.
 Stay near a subway stop so you can get around easily.
 While it might be tempting to stay in Times Square, it doesn’t give you an accurate picture of how charming New York City can be and it can be really noisy and crowded.
 It’s best to stay outside of that area.

-Here are a few of our recommended hotels.
+Here are a few of our recommended hotels in NYC.
 You can read reviews of book directly through any of these links:

 - The Quin ⇒ Trip Advisor | Expedia | Booking.com